Today’s Reading: Genesis 14-15

 I’m so impressed by Abram’s attitude toward God and people.
 Yes, he believed God!
 He also showed this by works.
 I hate to admit this, but I think that Abram may have had something in common with an Afghan Warlord (a righteous one).
 Abram had a private Army.
 He was definitely not your average farmer.
 In today’s reading he risked his own life to rescue his nephew Lot and the other Sodomites.
 He tried (unsuccessfully) to turn the King of Sodom and the Sodomites he had rescued to God by introducing them to the priest of the most high God, Melchizedek.
 He paid his tithe.
 Abram’s attitude, overall, was impressive.

-One of our 13 great-grandchildren, Autumn Neilson, is six years old now.
+One of our nine great-grandchildren, Autumn Neilson, is four years old now.
 I remember when she was two and she visited us.
 She sang over and over a song about attitude based on Philippians 2:5, written by her grandfather, Bruce Stacey, husband of my daughter Elaine: “Your attitude should be the same as that of Christ Jesus.”
 All but the newest of my great-grandchildren have memorized dozens of Bible verses because of these songs.
-Check out God Rocks Bibletoons Scripture songs online HERE.
-You can go to the Crossroads e-store to order a CD or DVD HERE.
+Check out God Rocks Bibletoons Scripture songs online at www.godrocks.com.
+Go to the store to order a CD or download Bibletoons songs for .99 cents per song.
+The proceeds help support more children’s productions.

 Your friend and brother in Christ,